ronnie88597/Notes/cmake/How to makeinstall with cmake.md

-# How to install with cmake
+# How to makeinstall with cmake

 ## Install: